- Defined Terms

 2.4 Nothing contained in this Contract is intended to be enforceable pursuant to the Contracts (Rights of Third Parties) Act 1999 by any third party

 2.5 These terms and conditions do not apply to any other product listed for sale or sold at Neath Port Talbot Theatres as to which separate terms and conditions will apply.

-3.1 Our staff are authorised to refuse admission to the theatre and reserve the right to do so if in their absolute judgment your conduct is such that it is likely to disrupt or disturb other persons attending the theatre.
+3.1 Our staff are authorised to refuse admission to the venue and reserve the right to do so if in their absolute judgment your conduct is such that it is likely to disrupt or disturb other persons attending the Venue.
 We also reserve the right to terminate your permission to be on the premises and remove you therefrom where your conduct is disrupting or disturbing other persons attending the theatre.

-3.2 We have a zero tolerance in regards to any threat towards staff.
+3.2 We have a zero tolerance in regard to any threat towards staff.
 Any public heard using abusive language, seen using threatening behaviour or are intoxicated to the level where it causes distress to others will be asked to leave the premises immediately.

 3.3 We reserve the right to alter or vary the performance / event due to events or circumstances beyond the venue’s control.
 This does not affect your statutory rights.